ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/07-URL-Analysis.md

 ---

-# Step 6 – WHOIS Lookup
+# 📑 Step 6 – WHOIS Lookup

-WHOIS information was collected.
+WHOIS information was collected to identify the registration details of the suspicious domain.

 ### Command